mvolkmann/blog/src/lua.md

 can be thought of as positional parameters and table entries with a key can be thought of as named parameters.

-Primitive parameters are passed by value and tables are passed by reference.
+Primitive arguments are passed by value and tables are passed by reference.
 For example: